shaunxcode/jsedn/README.md

 ```

 ##### toJS
 Attempts to return a "plain" js object.
-Bare in mind this will yield poor results if you have any **Map** objects which utilize composite objects as keys.
+Bear in mind this will yield poor results if you have any **Map** objects which utilize composite objects as keys.
 If an object has a **hashId** method it will use that when building the js dict.

 ```js
 var jsobj = edn.toJS(edn.parse("[1 2 {:name {:first :ray :last :cappo}}]"));